Facebook closed out 2014 with the announcement of a new call-to-action button for Facebook Pages.

 This means that if you want people to visit your page to book an appointment, watch a video, or join your email list — you’ll need to think of the different ways to get people there.

 Many of those visits will happen organically — when people are searching on Facebook or see a friend check in or interact with your business.
 But there are also steps you can take to promote your Facebook Page.

-Depending on how you decide to use the call-to-action button, you can design a custom Facebook Cover Photo to encourage visitors to take the action.
+Depending on how you decide to use the call-to-action button, for example, if you plan on adding a non-profit call-to-action button to expand fundraising, you can design a custom Facebook Cover Photo to encourage visitors to take the action.

 (Check out this example from author Peg Fitzpatrick who uses her cover photo to promote her book, The Art of Social Media.)

 The call-to-action button began rolling out in the US in December and will be available on all Facebook Pages in the coming weeks.

 We’ll have to wait and see how Facebook users respond to the new button, but this is certainly a feature smart business owners can experiment with in 2015.